agrwladiti/Bay-St-Climate-Calculations/README.md

 #### e.
 Optional: Download Consolidated Excel Data

-Alternatively, download the **ConsolidatedCompanyData.xlsx** file, which contains all the required data across multiple sheets.
+Alternatively, download the **allcompanydata.xlsx** file, which contains all the required data across multiple sheets.
 Refer to the "Overview" sheet for instructions, including the scaling factors for GHG emissions (10^3) and EVIC (10^6).
 Cells B, C, and D contain the total Scope 1, 2, and 3 emissions for each company.

 > **Note:** Some companies may have missing data due to unavailability on Bloomberg at the time of collection.